 When you’re starting your evergreen content, it may seem overwhelming at first.
 A great place to start are pieces of content readers will refer to for information.
 Common formats include:

 Writing in these formats doesn’t guarantee your content will remain evergreen, but it gives you a good starting point on which to focus.
 And it’s certainly worth investing the time and energy into producing evergreen content; doing so will drive consistent traffic to your website, improve your search engine rankings, position you as a topic expert, and—with less new content to develop—save you time and energy.

 Creating evergreen content isn’t difficult.
-It requires some keyword research in order to find popular, sustainable topics (there are a number of free or inexpensive online keyword tools to assist in this); optimizing your content for SEO (add your keywords to the title and body copy, include alt text with images, create backlinks to related evergreen articles); narrow your topic; and resist the urge to write overly technical pieces—aim for beginners instead.
-They are your desired audience.
-A content calendar can help you streamline the process.
+It requires some keyword research in order to find popular, sustainable topics, but there are a number of free or inexpensive online keyword tools to assist in this.
+When you’re writing new content, narrow your topic, resist the urge to write overly technical pieces, and optimize your piece for SEO.
+Make sure what you’re writing matches the audience you’re trying to reach.
+A content calendar can help you streamline the process and keep everything organized.

-Once you’ve got a library of evergreen content, you’re golden!
+Once you’ve got a library of content, you’re golden!
 Just be sure to repurpose your content from time to time to help maintain its relevancy.
-This might involve refreshing it with new information, focusing on a specific angle and spinning that into a new article, or reusing it in a new format (a blog post could become a video, for example).
+This might involve refreshing it with new information, focusing on a specific angle and spinning that into a new article, or reusing it in a new format.
+You could use a blog post as the basis for a video, for example.

-If you’d like help creating evergreen content, contact Evergreen Media today.
+If you’d like help creating evergreen content, contact us today.
 Our experts can help you develop content that is fresh, enduring, and relevant.
 After all, that’s our motto!